Savanna to Winchester, so far: Illinois Carnegie libraries from alphabetically impaired localities comprise this page.

-(R) The other card, published by the F.W.
-Kirby & Co., informed Ada that Roy was spending a few days with Effie.
+(R) Published by the F.W.
+Kirby & Co., this postcard informed Ada that Roy was spending a few days with Effie.

 Even redder than the right-hand card shows.

-Still in use, albeit with at least one large addition.
-The library's website is beautifully designed; the addition, less so.
+Still in use, albeit with at least one large, discordant addition.

 Sycamore is one of Illinois' Lincoln Highway cities, and lies just east of DeKalb.